-Based on this forecast of revenue and expenses, the IPA projects that sufficient funding will be available to support both the proposals contained in this Plan and similar levels of program activity and procurements for the balance of the decade-but projects a shortfall beginning in 2030.
-However, future budget impacts carry significant uncertainty flowing from unknowns including the impact of changes in REC Prices adopted in this or future Long-Term Plans, actual REC prices paid from indexed REC contracts, changes in utility loads (and thus RPS collections), and the impact of the Large Customer Self-Direct Program.
+Based on thethis forecast of revenue and expenses, the IPA projects that sufficient funding will be available to support both the proposals contained in this Plan, and similar levels of program activity and procurements for the balance of the decade.
+However, the IPA-but projects a shortfall beginning in 2030.
+Future However, future budget impacts carry significant uncertainty due toflowing from unknowns including the impact of changes in REC Prices adopted in this or future Long-Term Plans, actual REC prices paid from indexed REC contracts, changes in utility loads (and thus RPS collections), and the impact of the Large Customer Self-Direct Program.